ImperialCollegeLondon/python_oop_course/_episodes/01-Basic_OOP.md

 ```
 {: .output}

-- As it can be seen, the class attribute `colours` has changed in `b` after changing its value in `a`.
+- As you can see, the class attribute `colours` has changed in `b` after changing its value in `a`.
-- However, changing the `shape` in `a` does not affect the value of `shape` in `b` (Note: Indeed, a new instance attribute has been created in `a` called `shape` shadowing the value of the homonymous class attribute.)
+- However, changing the value of `shape` in `a` does not affect the value of `shape` in `b` (Note: Indeed, a new instance attribute has been created in `a` called `shape` overriding the value of the class attribute of the same name.)

 ### Instance attributes

-- They are properties specific of the instance.
+- They are properties specific to the instance.
 - Each instance has its own copy and changing the value in one instance does not affect the value of that property in the other instances.
-- They are defined within an special `__init__` method, called constructor.
+- They are defined within a special `__init__` method, called a constructor.
-- The `__init__` method is the one called when creating an instance of a class.
+- The `__init__` method is automatically called when creating an instance of a class.
-- As with any other method, the first argument is `self` and can have any number of positional and keyword arguments.
+- As with any other method, the first argument is `self` and it can have any number of positional and keyword arguments.
-- To create the instance attributes, the dot notation is used, using `self` as the instance object.
+- To create instance attributes, dot notation `.` is used with `self` as the instance object.

 ```python
 class Computers: